reob-info/containers/README.md

 **You can contribute to Containers creating amazing themes and commiting to our repository, <br>
 donating (<a href="https://www.patreon.com/reob">Patreon</a>) or with suggestions.**

+KNOWN BUGS:

+- &lt;DOCTYPE html&gt;
+  * When this tag is present in html, the height of document will not be set, and the container will not occupy all the screen.
+Do not use this tag in your html.